-The NIR spectra were flux calibrated and the telluric absorption removed with the sne pipeline.
+The NIR spectra were flux calibrated and the telluric absorption removed with the s{NE} pipeline.
 A sensitivity function was derived using solar or Vega analogue standard stars selected from the Hipparchos catalogue and spectra of the sun and Vega.
 The interstellar extinction of the standards have been estimated from Hipparchos BV photometry and corrected for when necessary.
-The NIR spectra were wavelength calibrated using arc lamp spectra.
+The NIR spectra were wavelength calibrated using arc lamp spectra and cross-correlated and shifted to match sky-lines.